vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/system-profile.md

 Tracking using Google Analytics
 -------------------------------

-If you want to record analytics data on usage of workshops, you can enable tracking for all workshops using Google Analytics.
+If you want to record analytics data on usage of workshops using Google Analytics, you can enable tracking by supplying a tracking ID for Google Analytics.

 ```yaml
 apiVersion: training.eduk8s.io/v1alpha1